 Results:

 After running the models to explore differentially expressed genes in S and H individuals, some very surprising and interesting findings resulted.
 Model 1 focused on the contrast in gene expression between H and S in the entire data set, controlling for location.
-We found more genes differentially expressed in S than H, overall.
-There were 209 genes more highly expressed in S and there are 65 genes that are more highly expressed in H. In figure 1, we highlight an example of a gene showing this trend.
+We found more genes differentially expressed in S than H. There were 209 genes more highly expressed in S and there are 65 genes that are more highly expressed in H. In figure 1, we highlight an example of a gene showing this trend.
 Figure 2 is a summary of the results from this model.

 Model 2 (summaries in figures 3 and 4) explored differential expression of S and H between locations.
 We found a large difference between intertidal and subtidal expression levels.
 In the intertidal location, we found 237 genes that were differentially expressed in S and 58 genes that were differentially expressed in H. This is a stark difference from what was found in the subtidal location.
 Only 7 genes were differentially expressed in S and 31 genes were differentially expressed in H in the subtidal location.